contao/docs/docs/manual/form-generator/forms.en.md

 ## Send form data

 If desired, Contao will send the form data by email to one or more recipients.
-If a form contains a fieldFor file transfer, the file will be attached to the e-mail.
+If a form contains a file upload field, the file will be attached to the e-mail.

 **Send by e-mail:** Here you can activate the sending of e-mails.